COURSE GUIDE

 The workplace will need to provide access to the equipment and resources necessary to undertake your Workplace Assessments and must be an Australian School catering to students between the ages of 5 and 18 years in a classroom environment.

-• Government school (primary and secondary)
+• Government school (pre-primary, primary and secondary)

-• Private/non-government school (primary and secondary)
+• Private/non-government school (pre-primary, primary and secondary)

-• Special educational centre
+• Special educational school

 Immunisations